milesj/interweave/docs/parser.md

 # HTML Parsing

-Interweave doesn't rely on an HTML parser for rendering HTML safely, instead, it uses the DOM itself.
+Interweave doesn't rely on an HTML parser for rendering HTML safely; instead, it uses the DOM itself.
 It accomplishes this by using `DOMImplementation.createHTMLDocument` ([MDN][domhtml]), which creates an HTML document in memory, allowing us to easily set markup, aggregate nodes, and generate React elements.
 This implementation is supported by all modern browsers and IE9+.